Palace of Westminster

-The Palace is one of the centres of political life in the United Kingdom; "Westminster" has become a metonym for the UK Parliament and the British Government, and the Westminster system of government commemorates the name of the palace.
-The Elizabeth Tower, in particular, often referred to by the name of its main bell, Big Ben, has become an iconic landmark of London and of the United Kingdom in general, one of the most popular tourist attractions in the city, and an emblem of parliamentary democracy.
-Tsar Nicholas I of Russia called the new palace "a dream in stone".
-The Palace of Westminster has been a Grade I listed building since 1970 and part of a UNESCO World Heritage Site since 1987.
+The Palace of Westminster is the meeting place of the Parliament of the United Kingdom and is located in London, England.
+It is commonly called the Houses of Parliament after the House of Commons and the House of Lords, the two legislative chambers which occupy the building.
+The palace is one of the centres of political life in the United Kingdom; "Westminster" has become a metonym for the UK Parliament and the British Government, and the Westminster system of government commemorates the name of the palace.
+The Elizabeth Tower of the palace, nicknamed Big Ben, is a landmark of London and the United Kingdom in general.
+The palace has been a Grade I listed building since 1970 and part of a UNESCO World Heritage Site since 1987.